Harikrish58/Blog-App_Frontend/README.md

 # 🚀 DevHub — Blog Application

-DevHub is a full-stack blog platform built using the **MERN stack**, integrated with **Firebase for image uploads**, **JWT authentication**, and a sleek, responsive UI powered by **Tailwind CSS** and **Flowbite-React**.
+DevHub is a full-stack blog platform built using the **MERN stack**, integrated with **Firebase for image uploads**, **JWT authentication**, and a sleek, responsive UI powered by **Tailwind CSS**.
 It includes dark mode support, admin post creation, search filtering, user profile management, and Google OAuth login.

 ---